xingfanxia/rayTracing/README.md

 refraction: 920mainRefraction.c
 	clang 920mainRefraction.c 000pixel.o -lglfw -framework opengl; ./a.out

 We included refraction in the engine.
+Also the specular lighting involves intersection with a sphere designated as the light as opposed to defining the light as a point.
 =========================================================

 final: 940mainFinal.c